Seeloewen/Seeloewen-Sync/README.md

 # Seeloewen Sync
 Simple folder synchronizer by Seeloewen

 Warning: This software is still in beta development and has many issues and work-in-progress features.
 Use with caution.
-Data loss should not occur and im very sorry if it, but you'll take the responsibility.
+Data loss should not occur and im very sorry if it does, but you'll take the responsibility.
+The developer, Seeloewen, is not responsible for any damage done by the software.

 Seeloewen Sync allows you to synchronize to folders with one simple click.